mumtazsajidkhan/sql-data-warehouse/README.md

-# Data Warehouse and Analytics Project
+# Data Warehouse - SQL

 Welcome to the **Data Warehouse and Analytics Project** Repository!